 On top of the direction of the handle, another distinct difference between side pull faucets and standard faucets is how to fill your glass.
 The normal practice for pouring a pint of draft beer involves holding your glass just below the spout, but that’s not the case with a side pull tap.
 The spout is inserted into the glass and beer to help craft the head of foam.
-While this may seem unsanitary to some, the spout can be easily detached and European establishments clean their spouts on a daily basis.
+While this may seem unsanitary to some, the spout can be easily detached, and European establishments clean their spouts daily.

-The real magic behind the side pull faucet takes place inside the tap where a micro screen aerates the beer to create the creamy wet foam.
-It is similar to the disc inside a nitro stout faucet that creates the little bubbles and creamy texture found in a pint of Guinness.
+The real magic behind the side pull faucet takes place inside the tap, where a micro screen aerates the beer to create the creamy wet foam.
+It is similar to the disc inside a nitro stout faucet, creating the little bubbles and creamy texture found in a pint of Guinness.
 One feature the Czech side pull faucet shares with some standard faucets is a flow control lever that manages the flow of beer to the ball valve lever.
 This added control allows you to fine-tune your pours along with the side pull lever itself.